knetikmedia/knetikcloud-java-client/docs/StoreShoppingCartsApi.md

 Add an item to the cart

 Currently, carts cannot contain virtual and real currency items at the same time.
-Furthermore, the API only support a single virtual item at the moment
+Furthermore, the API only support a single virtual item at the moment. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; SHOPPING_CARTS_ADMIN or owner

 ### Example
 ```java